 The principal purposes for holding data relating to Personnel on personnel files include but are not limited to:

-- the calculation of payroll data and the transfer of such data for use by Finance staff and independent auditors (including but not limited to details of bank/building society wage transfers and the payment of authorized expenses);
+the calculation of payroll data and the transfer of such data for use by Finance staff and independent auditors (including but not limited to details of bank/building society wage transfers and the payment of authorised expenses);

 In all those cases cited in point (h) above, the relevant information will only be disclosed following a written request from the employee/former employee concerned instructing the Data Controller, and giving consent to the Data Controller to make such disclosure.